Score Distillation Beyond Acceleration: Generative Modeling from Corrupted Data: Restoration Score Distillation

-RSD is a two-phase framework that enables learning generative models solely from corrupted observations.
-It decouples the learning process into: (1) a flexible corruption-aware diffusion pretraining stage, and (2) a distillation stage that compresses the pretrained model into a single-step generator.
-The algorithm is summarized in Algorithm \ref{alg:rsd} in the Appendix.
+RSD is a two-phase framework for learning generative models solely from corrupted observations.
+It decouples the process into: (1) a flexible corruption-aware diffusion pretraining stage, and (2) a distillation stage that compresses the pretrained model into a single-step generator and further improves generation quality.
+The overall procedure is summarized in Algorithm~\ref{alg:main_dcd}.
+We summarize different types of pretrained diffusion models in Table~\ref{tab:pretraining_objectives}, and then describe how they can be seamlessly integrated into RSD to further enhance performance.
+Notably, even when a suitable corruption-aware pretrained model is unavailable, employing a standard diffusion model (Tab~\ref{tab:pretraining_objectives}) to learn the corrupted data distribution still yields substantial improvements after distillation (Tab~\ref{tab:celeba_results}).